-- work with training - voluntary work with training
+- work with training - or voluntary work with training

 These pathways are explained in detail during appropriate sessions.
-We also have a range of resources available in the library to support your interests.
+We have a range of resources available in the library to support your interests.

-Our careers adviser, is available in college on Tuesdays and is based in Mrs Connochie's office.
+Our Careers Adviser, Michelle Hart, is available in college on Tuesdays and is based in the Pastoral Office next to Mrs Connochie's office.
 She operates an appointment system, however, you are encouraged to drop in at break or lunch for information, advice or to arrange an appointment.
 Mrs Connochie can also be seen for any additional careers advice.
-You will get the opportunity to attend a careers fayre during your PDL session.
+You will get the opportunity to attend a careers fayre during your PDL session on Wednesday 9 March 2022.